revanthjavvaji/Intern_Task/README.md

 ## Conclusion
 The Space-ship Task code comprehensively analyzes the given dataset and demonstrates the process of data preprocessing, feature engineering, visualization, and building classification models.
 The models can be further fine-tuned and optimized to achieve better performance.

+## IPL Task
+This code performs an analysis of IPL (Indian Premier League) data using two datasets: deliveries.csv and matches.csv.
+The code utilizes Python libraries such as pandas, numpy, and matplotlib for data manipulation, analysis, and visualization.

+# Deliveries Analysis
+The deliveries.csv dataset contains information about each ball delivered in IPL matches.
+The code performs the following analysis:

+Prints the information about the dataset using the info() function.
+Displays the shape of the dataset using the shape attribute.
+Shows the first few rows of the dataset using the head() function.
+Provides summary statistics of the dataset using the describe() function.
+Checks for missing values using the isnull().sum() function.
+Identifies unique values in certain columns such as batting team, bowling team, batsman, and bowler.
+Visualizes the first and second innings scores for each batting team using horizontal bar plots.
+Calculates and visualizes the total runs scored by the top 10 batsmen using a horizontal bar plot.
+Counts the number of dismissals (wickets) using the player_dismissed column and visualizes the top 10 bowlers with the most dismissals using a horizontal bar plot.
+Computes the number of sixes hit by each batting team and visualizes it using a horizontal bar plot.
+Computes the number of fours hit by each batting team and visualizes it using a horizontal bar plot.
+Computes the number of fours hit by each player and visualizes the top 10 players with the most fours using a horizontal bar plot.
+Computes the number of sixes hit by each player and visualizes the top 10 players with the most sixes using a horizontal bar plot.

+## Match Analysis
+The matches.csv dataset contains information about each IPL match.
+The code performs the following analysis:

+Prints the information about the dataset using the info() function.
+Counts the number of times each player received the "Player of the Match" award and visualizes the top 10 players using a horizontal bar plot.
+Visualizes the number of matches won by each team at each venue using bar plots.
+The code provides insights into various aspects of IPL matches, including team performance, player performance, and match outcomes.
+The visualizations help in better understanding the data and identifying trends.

+## Requirements
+The code is written in Python and requires the following libraries:

+pandas
+numpy
+matplotlib
+These libraries can be installed using pip or conda.

+## Usage
+Make sure you have Python installed.
+Download the deliveries.csv and matches.csv datasets.
+Install the required libraries mentioned in the Requirements section.
+Open a Python IDE or Jupyter Notebook.
+Import the necessary libraries (pandas, numpy, matplotlib.pyplot).
+Copy the code into the Python environment.
+Modify the file paths in the pd.read_csv() function to load the datasets.
+Run the code to perform the analysis and visualize the results.

+## Conclusion
+The IPL Task code provides an analysis of IPL data, exploring various aspects such as team performance, player performance, and match outcomes.
+The code can be extended and modified to perform further analysis based on specific requirements and objectives.